imohweb/imohweb/README.md

 ### Hi there 👋

 My name is Imoh Etuk.
-I am an experienced Cloud Infrastructure, Security and DevOps Engineer with focus on multi-cloud. <br>I have over 8 Years of experience in IT Infrastructure and Operations.  <br>I am a Microsoft Certified Trainer (MCT), Microsoft Most Valuable Professional (MVP - Microsoft Azure Category), <br> AWS Community Builder and User Group Leader. <br>Currently, I work as an Asst.
-IT Manager at Consultants Collaborative Partnership LLP (Full-Time). <b>
+I am an experienced Cloud Infrastructure, Security and DevOps Engineer with focus on multi-cloud. <br>I have over 8 Years of experience in IT Infrastructure and Operations.  <br>I am a Microsoft Certified Trainer (MCT), Microsoft Most Valuable Professional (MVP - Microsoft Azure Category), <br> AWS Community Builder and User Group Leader. <br>Currently, I work as Presales Engineer - Microsoft Azure & Other Cloud Solutions with IT Horizons Nigeria Ltd. <b>
 I have worked with various teams ranging from small, medium, and large teams.
 Over the years I have designed and built solutions that are highly available, scalable and reliable both in the cloud and on-premises.

 ## My Activities